aweris/drone-cache/README.md

 ## Releases

-Release management handled by CI pipeline.
+Release management handled by the CI pipeline.
 When you create a tag on `master` branch, CI handles the rest.

 You can find released artifacts (binaries, code, archives) under [releases](https://github.com/meltwater/drone-cache/releases).